microsoft/fluentui/packages/react-components/react-breadcrumb/docs/Spec.md

 ### BreadcrumbItem variants

-- Non-clickable element
+- Non-clickable element which is BreadcrumbItem component.
-- Button
+- Button - BreadcrumbButton component.
-- Link
+- Link - BreadcrumbLink component.
-- Dropdown menu (added by a user)
+- Dropdown menu - can be added by a partner using JSX composition.

 ### Icon